The al Qaeda-inspired 28-year-old militant who launched London Bridge attack

 But in 2011, then-Conservative Prime Minister David Cameron announced a review of the IPP sentencing.
 The IPP was abolished in 2012.

 Court of Appeal judges said at the time that the Parole Board should consider whether those convicted were safe enough to be released.
-But the Parole Board said on Saturday that it had not been involved in deciding Khan’s release.
+The Parole Board said on Saturday that it had not been involved in deciding Khan’s release.

-Prime Minister Boris Johnson, seeking re-election on Dec.
+Prime Minister Boris Johnson, who is seeking re-election on Dec.
 12, said it was important to enforce terrorism-related sentences.

-“It does not make sense for us, as a society, to be putting people convicted of terrorist offences, serious violent offences, out on early release,” he said on Saturday after visiting the scene of the attack.
+“It is a mistake to allow serious and violent criminals to come out of prison early and it is very important that we get out of that habit and that we enforce the appropriate sentences for dangerous criminals, especially for terrorists,” Johnson said shortly after the attack.
+(Writing by Guy Faulconbridge; Editing by Toby Chopra)